 When one eye is done at a time, patients have the opportunity to assess the result and quality of vision in the treated eye before consenting to surgery on the fellow eye.
 Patients may not elect surgery in the 2nd eye if there are undesirable effects with the first eye.
 In effect, bilateral simultaneous LASIK deprives patients of informed consent for the 2nd eye.

-Microkeratome blades are FDA approved for single use, although surgeons routinely reuse the blade on the 2nd eye of the same patient.
+As of 2015, about a quarter of Lasik surgeons still use a blade (as opposed to a laser) to create the Lasik flap.
+Microkeratome blades are FDA-cleared for single use, although surgeons routinely reuse the blade on the 2nd eye of the same patient.
 Having LASIK performed on one eye at a time ensures a new blade will be used for the 2nd eye.
 It is reported that the quality of the flap cut is reduced with reuse of blades.
 This may expose patients to an increased risk of complications in the second eye.
 Tissues remnants left on the blade from the first eye may be dragged into the interface of the second eye.

-Complications such as diffuse lamellar keratitis, retinal detachment, infection, and ectasia can affect both eyes if treated simultaneously.
-Bilateral simultaneous LASIK places patients at risk of vision loss or even permanent legal blindness in both eyes.
+Complications can affect both eyes if treated simultaneously.
+Bilateral simultaneous LASIK places patients at risk of vision loss in both eyes.

 (1) Leaming DV.
 Practice styles and preferences of ASCRS members--2003 survey.
 J Cataract Refract Surg.
 2004 Apr;30(4):892-900.

-LASIK injury report filed with the FDA: Patient refused treatment in the second eye due to complications with the first eye.
+LASIK injury reported to FDA: Patient refused treatment in the second eye due to complications with the first eye.

 "I had lasik surgery on my left eye only despite my ophthalmologist's urging that i do both eyes.
 I had read of the possibility that i would see an aura around lights at night after surgery and did not want to take the chance that would happen on both eyes.
 I had it done on my eye with the worse vision, 14 diopters.
 After it was done my vision in that eye was about 1 diopter.
 It progressed to 3.
 5 diopters fairly rapidly and is now at 6.
 5 diopters.
 My complaint is that i read in an ophthalmology text book about six months after the surgery that surgery was not recommended for people with vision of 8 diopters or worse and also that it was not recommended for people of my age.
 I had the surgery done at a med ctr and the physician should have known this info, but he did not inform me even though i did ask the questions."